cloudemprise/demo-cert-devops-codebuild-sample-dckr-push-ecr/README.md

 `Allow AWS CodeBuild to modify this service role so it can be used with this build project`

 This produces a policy of least-privilege but in this particular case, in order to push an image to an Amazon ECR repository the AWS CodeBuild service role will need extra authorizations to do so.
-This is simply achieved by way of an inline policy statement manually attached to the automatically created policy, giving the AWS CodeBuild service the necessary permissions to do so.
+This is simply achieved by way of an inline policy statement manually attached to the automatically created policy giving the AWS CodeBuild service the necessary permissions to do so.
 An example of this inline policy is included here for reference.

 &nbsp;